supreeet/Attitude-indicator/README.md

 # Attitude-indicator
 ![intro](pictures/PXL_20231111_181639443.jpg)

 Attitude indicator is a versatile portable battery powered device designed to aid in applications where monitoring, data logging and alerts are required.
-It operates with a microcontroller for processing, a round display for visual information, electromagnetic buzzer for sound alerts, push buttons for user input, long-range wireless transceiver, micro SD card for data logging, a range of sensors, and a usb-c port for charging.
+It operates with a microcontroller for processing, a round display for visual information, electromagnetic buzzer for sound alerts, push buttons for user input, long-range (Lo-Ra) wireless transceiver, micro SD card for data logging, a range of sensors, and a usb-c port for charging.

 key applications:
 - Drone monitoring: Wireless aircraft attitude and flight data indicator with sound alerts for low battery, sharp roll/pitch angles etc.